-There is a biblical principle of God’s government of the earth.
-It is an important principle for us to see and understand in Scripture.
+Summary: This article was written and published March, 2015.
+God’s government of the earth is a biblical principle which enters Scripture in the book of Genesis after the flood in Noah’s time.
+It is an important principle for us to comprehend in order to better understand the Bible in general.
 It forms associations with many other bible subjects.
+It is connected to God’s first creation and the dividing of nations.
 We will look at its development through time, especially as it is associated with the nation of Israel.
-It is connected to God’s first creation and the dividing of nations.
-However, we will find that the principle is intimate with the character of the nation of Israel as the people of God, and whether they are acknowledged as such by God at different times in their history.
+We will find an intimate connection between the principle and the Jews as the people of God, and whether they are acknowledged as such by God at different times in their history.

 Concerning the time from Adam to the flood there are two important points to make.
 First, there is no principle of government, no display of God’s government in the earth at this time.
 All we see is the occasional testimony to God in Abel, Enoch, and Noah.
 I’m sure there were others called of God, but there was no intervention by God in judgment and government until the flood.
 Second, man filled the earth with sin, wickedness, and violence (Gen. 6:11-12).
 I know that as yet God had not fully tested man to prove to him exactly what he is as fallen, but there isn’t a statement in all Scripture as condemning of man’s condition than this – “…that every intent of the thoughts of his heart was only evil continually.”
 God shows, at least from His own divine perspective and thoughts, the utter depravity of man.